-The design team will begin development of the models, based on existing scan data with the software listed in Exhibit A, at the onset of the pre-design (conceptualization) phase.
+The design team will begin development of the models, based on field measurements and/or existing scan data with the software listed in Exhibit A, at the onset of the pre-design (conceptualization) phase.
 The use of linked files, that are not fully parametric (i.e. files requiring manual, rather than automated referencing), must be approved by the Model Manager.